 Community Driven Development Method

-The program launched by Karuna-Shechen India starts with meetings during which we explain to the rural communities the role of vegetable gardens as a powerful tool in the fight against hunger and malnutrition.
+The program launched by Karuna-Shechen India starts with a meeting during which we explain to the rural communities the role of vegetable gardens as a powerful tool in the fight against hunger and malnutrition.
 We ensure that the community clearly understands the program and the role of our organization in supporting the beneficiaries.
 Next, vegetable seeds and traditional fruit plants are distributed at highly subsidized rates among disadvantaged households, patients in our health centers, and students in rural schools.
-The involvement of the beneficiaries is essential to take into account social and environmental factors, such as seasonal changes in seed selection and distribution at the right time according to climatic conditions.
+The involvement of the beneficiaries is essential for understanding social and environmental factors, such as seasonal changes in seed selection and distribution at the right time according to climatic conditions.

 Gradually adopting a holistic approach to the program, the teams in India eventually introduced the Nutritional Garden program with the goal of strengthening organic and profitable gardening and farming practices.
 Farmers receive drip irrigation kits, including a 500-liter water tank, as well as seeds and vegetable and fruit plants with a unique registration.
 They are also trained in mushroom cultivation and organic compost management.